 - Check competitors’ similar videos to avoid using the same title, word for word.

-- Use catchy words like how-to, tutorial, DIY, case study, X ways/hacks, real example, free, fast.
+- Use catchy words like a how-to, tutorial, DIY, case study, X ways/hacks, real example, free, fast.

 - Use keywords but avoid keyword stuffing.
 Your title should be readable.

 - Include your keyword in the first 25 words of your description.
 The first 100-110 characters are displayed in the snippet.

 - Include your keyword 2-4 times.
 It should be readable as well as your title.